The UK left the European Union (EU) on 31 January 2020 and and the transition period ended on 31 December 2020.

 For further information on rights of Irish and UK citizens under the Common Travel Area please refer to: Common Travel Area guidance

-EU, EEA, EFTA and Swiss Nationals (including their family members) who are completing or commencing a course at a Further Education college in Northern Ireland in the 2019/20 academic year will remain eligible for home fee status and financial support for the duration of their course subject to meeting the relevant eligibility requirements.
+From 1 August 2022 EU, EEA and Swiss Nationals (including their family members) who have pre-settled or settled status under the EU Settlement Scheme (EUSS) and been ordinarily resident in the UK and Islands for three years prior to the first day of the further education course at a further education college in Northern Ireland, will remain eligible for home fee status and financial support for the duration of their course subject to meeting the relevant eligibility requirements.

 EU Fund Management